Udayashankar-Koulapur/Robocar/README.md

 5. HC-05 Bluetooth Model

+Hardware Part :
 Arduino Bluetooth control car is a simple robot car that can be controlled by your smartphone.
 This smartphone gives a Bluetooth signal to the car and from the signal,the car works.

+1. HC-05 Bluetooth Module :
 For running the car wirelessly we are using the HC-05 Bluetooth module. we can connect your smartphone with Bluetooth module.
 Then the phone sends some random character which are started for running the car.

+2. L298N Motor Driver :
+For controlling the Motor we need a Motor Driver.
+Here we are using an L298N Motor Driver because you will get HIGH POWER output.
+You can also use L293d instead of L298N.
+But L293d has LOW POWER output.
+So better use L298N Motor Driver.

+3. Power Supply(Lithium Ion Battery) :
+Now we need a Power supply to run the Motor.
+So here I'm using three lithium ion cells and they are connected in serise.

+4. Arduino Uno :
+Arduino Uno is the Basic Microcontroller.

+Note :
+Refer the circute diagram for connection.

+Software/Coding Part :
+During uploading the code choose the right board.
+Then choose the correct com port, compile the code and finaly upload to Arduino Board.

+Note :
+During uploading time, you must unplug the RX and TX pin of the Bluetooth Module.
+Otherwise, you will not be able to upload the code to Arduino..